mit-rss/visual_servoing/README.md

 `pip install opencv-contrib-python`

+If you are running linux natively, you may need to install opencv3 proper as well.

+`pip install opencv-python`
+then:
+`pip install opencv-python-contrib`

 ### Analysis:
 We are also looking for a bit more in terms of experimental analysis in the lab than we have in the past.
 We are, in particular, looking for analysis of your vision algorithms and and controller.